aweis89/ai-terminals.nvim/README.md

   Claude CLI, custom scripts, etc.) without needing separate plugins for each.
 * **Future-Proofing:** As new CLI tools emerge, integrating them is often as simple as adding a new entry to your configuration.
-* **Consistency:** Provides a consistent workflow (sending selections/diagnostics, diffing, reversing changes and creating prompts) across different tools.
+* **Consistency:** Provides a consistent workflow (sending selections/diagnostics, diffing, reversing changes, creating prompts) across different tools.
 * **Leverages Existing Tools:** Benefits from the features and updates of the underlying CLI tools themselves.